zakaster/udptcp/readme.md

 ```

 # Some notes
 the UDP broadcast feature is not fully tested
+some network interface names (eg. WIFI) is not showing up correctly on windows
+sending raw bytes (eg. hex) is not supported now